Gaber65/SQueak/PERFORMANCE.md

 # Performance Optimizations - Squeak Flutter App

 ## Overview
-This document outlines the performance optimizations implemented during the UI/UX modernization of the Squeak Flutter app.
+This document outlines the performance optimizations implemented for the Squeak Flutter app, a comprehensive pet care management platform built with Flutter 3.29.1 and Clean Architecture principles.
+It covers both UI/UX modernization and backend performance optimizations.

 ## Key Performance Improvements